Azure/batch-shipyard/recipes/MADL-CPU-IntelMPI/docker/README.md

 # Dockerfile for msmadl/symsgd.0.0.2
-This image can be found in [Docker Hub](https://hub.docker.com/r/msmadl/symsgd/) The MADL binary supersgd is not included in this deployment.
-Taht means, you cannot use our docker file to compile a local MADL iamge.
+This image can be found in [Docker Hub](https://hub.docker.com/r/msmadl/symsgd/)

+The MADL binary supersgd is not included in this deployment, which means, you cannot use our docker file to compile a local MADL image.
 We encorage you to use our image found in [msmadl/symsgd:0.0.2](https://hub.docker.com/r/msmadl/symsgd/)

 You must agree to the following licenses prior to use:
 * [MADL License](link to license)